Regular procedure

 None of the appeals have automatic suspensive effect, and none of them foresee a hearing of the applicant.[34]

-The first type of appeal should be submitted before the OAR under the Ministry of Interior, within 1 month from the notification of refusal.[28]
+The first type of appeal should be submitted before the OAR under the Ministry of Interior, within 1 month from the notification of refusal.[35]
 It marks the end to the administrative procedure, and therefore it is optional as the lawyer can appeal directly to the courts.
 This first option for appealing is based on points of law and does not assess the facts.
-For this reason, the applicant and his or her lawyer may prefer to file the contentious administrative appeal.
-In practice, the administrative appeal for reversal continued to be applied in 2020.
-An increase of administrative appeals has been registered in the last couple of years, as it allows for the application of cautionary measures and for the request of the suspension of the expulsion order, as foreseen by the administrative procedure.[29]
+For this reason, the applicant and their lawyer may prefer to file the contentious administrative appeal.
+An increase of administrative appeals has been registered in the last couple of years, as it allows for the application of cautionary measures and for the request of the suspension of the expulsion order, as foreseen by the administrative procedure.[36]

 An appeal against a negative decision on the merits of the claim can be filed before the Administrative Chamber of the High National Court (Audiencia Nacional) within 2 months term from the notification of the asylum denial.[37]
 This appeal is not limited to points of law but also extends to the facts, therefore the Court may re-examine evidence submitted at first instance.
 If the Court finds that the applicant should be granted protection it has the power to grant itself the protection status to the applicant and it is not necessary to return the case to the Ministry for review.